Jerilderie railway station: Heritage listing

-As at 31 December 2002, the Jerilderie Railway Station Group and Station Master's Residence were important complimentary elements of an excellent example of a standard roadside station arrangement as designed by John Whitton and constructed by Charles Hardy builder of Wagga Wagga c.
+As at 31 December 2002, the Jerilderie Railway Station Group and station master's residence were important complimentary elements of an excellent example of a standard roadside station arrangement as designed by John Whitton and constructed by Charles Hardy of Wagga Wagga c.
 1884.

-The Station building and Station Master's Residence have retained much of their integrity in building forms and many architectural details.
-The Station Master's Residence retains roof form, three chimney flue tops concave form verandah roof, chamfered posts and bressummer, cast iron corner brackets, rendered architraves with segmental arch heads to doors and windows.
-Low roof pitch at 17.5 degrees is unusual for railway residences.
-The Station and Station Master's Residence buildings are significant in a small relatively isolated rural town and it illustrates the importance the railways anticipated having in their development of Jerilderie area and in wresting trade away from Victoria.
-The diminishment of railway activity brought about by improved roads and road transport is manifested by the decay and removal of infrastructure along the railway corridors and in the precinct of Jerilderie Station arrangement.
-The Station Master's Residence and Station building group are important architectural and aesthetic items for the township of Jerilderie particularly as masonry structures derivative from British railways when compared with timber and weatherboard pioneer stations at Finley, Urana, and Oaklands etc. The line and therefore de jure the station buildings was used during World War II for Defence purposes and was part of the transport network integral to the development of Tocumwal Airbase and the defence of Australia.
+The station building and station master's residence have retained much of their integrity in building forms and many architectural details.
+The Station Master's Residence retains roof form, three chimney flue tops concave form verandah roof, chamfered posts and bressummer, cast iron corner brackets, and rendered architraves with segmental arch heads to doors and windows.
+The low roof pitch, at 17.5 degrees, is unusual for railway residences.
+The station and station master's residence are significant in a small relatively isolated rural town and it illustrates the importance the railways anticipated having in their development of Jerilderie area and in wresting trade away from Victoria.
+The lessening of railway activity brought about by improved roads and road transport is manifested by the decay and removal of infrastructure along the railway corridors and in the precinct of Jerilderie Station arrangement.
+The station master's residence and station building group are important architectural and aesthetic items for the township of Jerilderie, particularly as they are masonry structures, derivative from British railways, as compared with timber and weatherboard pioneer stations at places such as Finley, Urana, and Oaklands.
+The line, and therefore de jure the station buildings, were used during World War II for defence purposes and were part of the transport network integral to the development of Tocumwal Airbase and the defence of Australia.

 The Jerilderie railway station was listed on the New South Wales State Heritage Register on 17 April 2003 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Jerilderie Railway Station Group illustrates a phase in development of the Southern Riverina railway network.
 It demonstrates as a response by the Government of NSW in the 1880s:

 To changing land use in the Riverina and the transport of agricultural produce particularly after the Land Selection Acts with smaller farmers involved in cultivation of crops as compared to the grazing industry associated with squatters.
 An attempt to entice trade away from Victorian ports in a pre-Federation era.
 The Jerilderie Railway Station Precinct played an important role in the movement of troops during the second World War and the development of the strategic air force base at Tocumwal and in the defence of the Brisbane Line.